nategood/httpful/README.md

         ->sendIt();

     // If the JSON response is {"scalar":1,"object":{"scalar":2}}
-    echo $response->scalar; // prints 1
+    echo $response->body->scalar;           // prints 1
-    echo $response->object->scalar; // prints 5
+    echo $response->body->object->scalar;   // prints 5

 ## Request Templates

 Often, if we are working with an API, a lot of the headers we send to that API remain the same (e.g. the expected mime type, authentication headers).
-Often we just write boiler plate code to get around this.
+Usually it ends up in writing boiler plate code to get around this.
 Httpful solves this problem by letting you create "template" requests.
-Subsequent Requests will by default use the headers and settings of that template request.
+Subsequent requests will by default use the headers and settings of that template request.

     // Create the template
     $template = Request::init()